Catriel42/challenge-amigo-secreto/README.md

 # Secret Friend (Amigo Secreto)

-This project is a simple web application to organize a **Secret Friend** (also known as "Secret Santa") draw.
+This project is a simple web application to organize a **Secret Friend** draw.
 It allows you to enter participant names, display them in a list, and randomly select a secret friend from the list.

 ## Features